-- 17. The proponent must prepare an Environmental Protection Management Program (EPMP) (in accordance with Clause 11 of the Indenture) for approval by the Indenture Minister and must include the following: - (a) the scope of the area and proposed operations covered by the EPMP; - (b) environmental outcomes relating to potential environmental impacts; - (c) compliance criteria, to demonstrate the clear and unambiguous achievement of the environmental outcomes; - (d) leading indicator criteria to provide an early warning that compliance criteria may not be met; - (e) target criteria to reflect a level of impact that is as low as reasonably achievable; - (f) the specific parameters to be measured and monitored; - (g) information about the strategies and other measures the proponent intends to implement to achieve the outcomes or to investigate and respond to any non-compliance with the compliance, leading indicator, or target criteria without limiting the measures that may be implemented to those specified in the plan; - (h) information on the proponent's management systems that will be relied upon to ensure compliance with the compliance criteria, leading indicator criteria, and target criteria; - (i) protocols for reporting to the Indenture Minister any non-compliance with the compliance criteria as soon the approval holder becomes aware of the non-compliance; and - (j) any other specific obligations and management or monitoring plans specified by these conditions or required by other State legislation. - (k) All criteria in the EPMP must specify the: - i specific parameters to be measured and monitored;

-- ii locations at which monitoring will take place, or how these locations will be determined; - iii acceptable values for demonstrating achievement of the outcome, with consideration of any inherent errors of measurement; - iv frequency of monitoring or how it will be determined; and - v baseline or control data to be used or how it will be acquired (if necessary). - 18.
+- 17. The proponent must prepare an Environmental Protection Management Program (EPMP) (in accordance with Clause 11 of the Indenture) for approval by the Indenture Minister and must include the following: - (a) the scope of the area and proposed operations covered by the EPMP; - (b) environmental outcomes relating to potential environmental impacts; - (c) compliance criteria, to demonstrate the clear and unambiguous achievement of the environmental outcomes; - (d) leading indicator criteria to provide an early warning that compliance criteria may not be met; - (e) target criteria to reflect a level of impact that is as low as reasonably achievable; - (f) Condition 17 (f) was deleted on 8 October 2013.
+This item has been deliberately left blank. - (g) information about the strategies and other measures the proponent intends to implement to achieve the outcomes or to investigate and respond to any non-compliance with the compliance, leading indicator, or target criteria without limiting the measures that may be implemented to those specified in the plan; - (h) information on the proponent's management systems that will be relied upon to ensure compliance with the compliance criteria, leading indicator criteria, and target criteria; - protocols for reporting to the Indenture Minister any non-compliance with the compliance criteria as soon the approval holder becomes aware of the non-compliance; and - (j) any other specific obligations and management or monitoring plans specified by these conditions or required by other State legislation. - (k) all criteria in the EPMP must specify the: - (i) specific parameters to be measured and monitored; - (ii) locations at which monitoring will take place, or how these locations will be determined; - (iii) acceptable values for demonstrating achievement of the outcome, with consideration of any inherent errors of measurement; - (iv) frequency of monitoring or how it will be determined; and - (v) baseline or control data to be used or how it will be acquired (if necessary). - 18.
 The proponent must prepare an annual environmental management and monitoring report (in accordance with Clause 11 of the Indenture) to report on compliance with the EPMP. - 19.
 The proponent must implement the approved EPMP.